-The yard is currently fabricating modules for the next two high capacity FPSOs that the national oil operator has contracted from SBM Offshore.
+In 2016 the yard successfully completed the fabrication and integration of modules for two high capacity FPSOs that the national oil operator Petrobras contracted from SBM Offshore.

 BRAZIL, SOCIO-ECONOMIC IMPACT STUDY

-In 2014 SBM Offshore performed the first socio-economic impact assessment in Brazil.
-It was a pilot to develop the methodology in which 2013 data has been used.
+SBM Offshore performed the first socio-economic impact assessment in 2014.
 The assessment included the construction activities at the Brasa yard, the project execution at the office in Rio de Janeiro and the operations of the fleet of SBM Offshore FPSOs offshore Brazil.

 The assessment is based on an internationally recognised methodology that distinguishes between:

 Direct impacts: Referring to all impacts directly controlled such as job hires, salaries and taxes paid, purchasing of raw materials, supplies and subcontracting, and goods and services produced.

 Indirect impacts: SBM’s purchases, in turn, create demand for its suppliers and subcontractors to purchase other goods and services from their own suppliers, stimulating other economic sectors of the supply chain.
 These indirect impacts will also generate wages and jobs in other economic sectors.

 Induced impacts: Income generated through payroll by: SBM, its suppliers, its subcontractors, and other companies in the supply chain, increasing household consumption.
 This consumption creates increases in production and thus employment in other economic sectors, constituting what is commonly called induced impacts on employment.